 Try whipping up the following health and sleep-promoting drinks next time you need a little help to snooze:

-If drinking milk before bed is your thing, there are a few trending milk-based recipes you should try.
+If drinking a glass of warm milk before bed is your thing, there are a few trending milk-based recipes you should try.
 The best thing is they can help you sleep better, too.

 Warm turmeric milk offers an ample supply of antioxidants due to the robust benefits of turmeric.
 Turmeric has long been used to reduce inflammation and lower stress.
 Combine one teaspoon of turmeric with your favorite milk and warm it on a stovetop with a little honey and cinnamon for extra flavor.

-For a metabolism boost, you might enjoy a steaming cup of matcha milk.
+For a metabolism boost, you might enjoy a steaming glass of milk with matcha.
 Matcha milk is often incorporated in weight-loss plans and is also thought to improve immunity.
 However, if you are sensitive to caffeine, this may not be the best milk to drink before bed.
-Matcha contains low levels of caffeine.
+Matcha contains caffeine, so matcha milk may keep you too alert for bedtime.

 Knowing what to drink to sleep faster is excellent.
 But you should also be aware of what drinks to avoid before bed.
 When you avoid these drinks, you give yourself the best chance to experience deep and undisturbed sleep.